nainabhi20/yoghandler/README.md

 #step3
       ->Open index.js file
-            -> On line number 9 change the username of MYSQL with your username -> On line number  10 change the password of MYSQL with your password
+            -> On line number 9 change the username of MYSQL with your username \n -> On line number  10 change the password of MYSQL with your password